Updated on May 13, 2023

 Art by: Dan Parent

-“Welcome to Riverdale” (Amazon, Bookshop, Kobo) is a trade paperback collecting the first four issues of Kevin Keller’s ongoing series.
+“Welcome to Riverdale” is a trade paperback collecting the first four issues of Kevin Keller’s ongoing series.
 (His appearances in “Veronica” and a stand-alone miniseries were collected in an earlier volume.)

 Archie’s first openly gay character has proven to be pretty popular since his introduction.
-I read this series as single issues, but here’s my thoughts on the stories collected in this volume.
+I read this series as single issues, but here are my thoughts on the stories collected in this volume.
 (Warning: spoilers ahead.)

 “Kevin Keller” #1